MosenzonTal/Instagram-Brute-Forcer/README.md

        bot = pwdCracking('X',"Y")
        edit X and Y while:
 	   X is the terget username,
-	   and Y is the location of *passwords.txt* file in your PC
+	   and Y is the location of *passwords.txt* file in your PC•
 ```
 **3.** **run** `$ python IG_bruteForce.py`